 For decades, Campbell has put together a personal newsletter—The Letter Parade—and she currently practices Koburyu kobudo weapons training.
 She has received her MA in mathematics and her MFA in writing from Western Michigan University.
 She lives with her husband and other animals outside Kalamazoo, and she teaches writing in the low residency program at Pacific University.

-Bonnie Jo Campbell is the author of the National Bestselling novel Once Upon a River and the critically-acclaimed short fiction collection American Salvage, which was a finalist for the National Book Award and the National Book Critic’s Circle Award.
-She is also the author of Q Road and Women and Other Animals, which won the AWP prize for short fiction.
+Bonnie Jo Campbell is the author of the novels Once Upon a River, a National Bestseller, and Mothers, Tell Your Daughters (Autumn 2015).
+Her critically-acclaimed short fiction collections include American Salvage, which was a finalist for both the National Book Award and the National Book Critic’s Circle Award; Women and Other Animals, which won the AWP prize for short fiction; and Q Road.
 Her story “The Smallest Man in the World” was awarded a Pushcart Prize and her story “The Inventor, 1972″ was awarded the 2009 Eudora Welty Prize from Southern Review.
 She was a 2011 Guggenheim Fellow.

 ONCE UPON A RIVER (Novel, 2011)

 “With all the fixings of a Johnny Cash song—love, loss, redemption—Campbell captures these Michiganders and their earthy, brutal paradise in tales rich with insight and well worth the trip.” —Elle